yongkanghe/ocp-k10/README.md

 ## Go to the folder ocp-ibm-k10
 1 command in 45 minutes to build a ready-to-use Kasten demo environment on Red Hat OpenShift with OCS on IBM Cloud (OCP+OCS+MongoDB+K10).

-# ROSA Automation - Red Hat OpenShift Service on AWS
+# ROSA on AWS Automation
 ## Go to the folder rosa-k10
 3 minutes to protect containers on a running ROSA cluster (MongoDB+K10+Policy+Backup).